-Current: The official selling price ("OSP") set in the new reimbursement decision (continuation) cannot be higher than the one set in the previous one.
+Current: The OSP set in the new reimbursement decision (continuation) cannot be higher than the one set in the previous one.

-Draft: The abovementioned concept of the effective price is proposed as a rule.
-In cases where there was an RSS agreed in a given reimbursement decision resulting in a decrease of the net selling price (effective price), the effective price included in the new reimbursement decision cannot be higher than in the previous one.
-The key question is how would it be calculated in case of more complicated RSS.
+Draft: The abovementioned concept of the effective price is proposed to be a rule.
+Precisely, in case where there was an RSS agreed in a given reimbursement decision resulting in a decrease of the net selling price (effective price), the effective price included in the new reimbursement decision could not be higher than in the previous one.

-6. Prohibition to change the reimbursement application after the Economic Committee's ("EC") resolution and to suspend the reimbursement proceedings
+6. Prohibition to change the reimbursement application after the Economic Committee's (EC) resolution and to suspend the reimbursement proceedings